Singapore kicks off Covid-19 vaccine booster programme for seniors

 By noon, more than 100 seniors had taken their third shot at the centre.

-"I'm in favor of vaccinations.
-If you're unvaccinated you're five to eight times more likely to suffer serious illness," said Mr Tan, who went after his morning exercise.
+"I'm in favour of vaccinations.
+If you're unvaccinated, you're five to eight times more likely to suffer serious illness," said Mr Tan, who went after his morning exercise.

-"People are getting quite frightened as the number of cases rise," said the 73-year-old who took the Pfizer-BioNTech vaccine.
+"People are getting quite frightened as the number of cases rises," said the 73-year-old who took the Pfizer-BioNTech vaccine.

-Retired clerk Ronnie Lee, 79, also took his booster shot on Wednesday morning as he was concerned about the sudden rise in Covid-19 cases in the community.
+Retired clerk Ronnie Lee, 79, also took his booster shot on Wednesday morning as he was concerned about the rise in Covid-19 cases in the community.

 "I read in the papers that unvaccinated senior citizens face more problems.
-It's for your own good, to get the vaccine," he said.
+It's for your own good to get the vaccine," he said.

-Mr Lee, who experienced mild soreness in his arm after the first jab, added that he would not mind going for more booster shots in the future.
+Mr Lee, who experienced mild soreness in his arm after the first jab, added that he would go for more booster shots in the future.

 "I believe it's the same as flu.
-I get the flu jab every year."
+I get the flu jab every year," he said.

-Raffles Medical Group, which runs 14 vaccination centres including the one at Teck Ghee CC, told The Straits Times that more than 200 seniors will be receiving their booster shots at Tanjong Pagar CC on Wednesday.
+Raffles Medical Group, which runs 14 vaccination centres, told The Straits Times that more than 200 seniors will be receiving their booster shots at Tanjong Pagar CC on Wednesday.

-ST understands that some seniors had even walked in to Teck Ghee CC and some vaccination centres on Tuesday (Sept 14) to receive their booster shots.
+ST understands that some seniors had even walked in to Teck Ghee CC and some vaccination centres on Tuesday to get their booster shots.

-The Ren Ci nursing home in Bukit Batok and All Saints Home in Jurong East have also emerged as Covid-19 clusters with 29 and 10 cases, respectively, as at Tuesday.
+The Ren Ci nursing home in Bukit Batok, with 29 cases as at Tuesday, and All Saints Home in Jurong East, with 10 cases, have emerged as Covid-19 clusters.

 On Wednesday, the Agency for Integrated Care urged seniors to stay home as much as possible and to get their Covid-19 booster shots if eligible.

-The Expert Committee on Covid-19 Vaccination had recommended that people aged 60 and above should receive their booster shots six to nine months after having completed two doses.
+The Expert Committee on Covid-19 Vaccination had recommended that people aged 60 and above should receive their booster shots six to nine months after the initial two doses.

-Seniors can choose between the Pfizer-BioNTech or Moderna vaccine for their booster shot, but they will have to make an appointment at the site offering their preferred vaccine, said a Raffles Medical spokesman.
+Seniors can choose between the Pfizer-BioNTech and Moderna vaccine for their booster shot, but they will have to make an appointment at the site offering their preferred vaccine, said a Raffles Medical spokesman.

 "Mixing of the two mRNA brands between the primary vaccination course of two doses and the booster is allowed."